NPR to change it’s name to NPISAIPD

 5. It doesn’t really improve anything anyway.

-By the way, shame on NPR (again) for their corporate stance contrary to maintaining good quality radio and serving public interest.
+By the way, shame on NPR (again) for their corporate stance contrary to maintaining good quality radio and serving the public interest.

 Compared to that, LPFM is a very minor thing.
 As I said before, removing the third adjacent protection will raise the noise floor in the FM band and by default cause more interference.
 However, I’ll take a little more interference created by community radio stations over the complete rack and ruin of the FM band.